Valley of Fire State Park

 Valley of Fire State Park is a public recreation and nature preservation area covering nearly 46000 acre located 16 mi south of Overton, Nevada.
-The state park derives its name from red sandstone formations, the Aztec Sandstone, which formed from shifting sand dunes 150 million years ago.
+The state park derives its name from red sandstone formations, the Aztec Sandstone, which formed from shifting dunes 150 million years ago.
 These features, which are the centerpiece of the park's attractions, often appear to be on fire when reflecting the sun's rays.
 It is Nevada's oldest state park, as commemorated with Nevada Historical Marker #150.
 It was designated as a National Natural Landmark in 1968.

 Valley of Fire is located in the Mojave Desert 50 mi northeast of Las Vegas, at an elevation between 1320–3009 ft.
 It abuts the Lake Mead National Recreation Area on the east at the Virgin River confluence.
 It lies in a 4 by 6 mi basin.

+A new $30 million visitor center was opened November 10, 2025.